 Although in vitro, methanol extract of Cordyceps militaris stimulates primary neurite sprouting and extension of Neuro2A cells in a dose-dependent manner.
 And it alleviates decrease in cholinergic immunoreactivity in the hippocampus.

 Cordyceps used to be worth more than 4 times its weight in silver.
 Because now (2020) 1 gram of Cordyceps costs more than $80, it is called ‘Soft Gold’.
-In addition, lots of fake and defective Cordyceps are on the market in China, making it difficult to get the real ones.
+In addition, lots of fake and defective Cordyceps are on the market in China, making it difficult to get the genuine ones.
 Therefore, in 1993 the team of Japanese and Chinese researchers succeeded in the artificial culture of Cordyceps militaris by using aseptically-cultured silkworms.
 This type of Cordyceps contains the highest amount of Cordycepin.
 But mycelia (root part) cultured in a synthetic medium, or fruiting bodies cultured in a medium such as cereals or grains don’t contain enough Cordycepin.
 Please be careful when you choose the supplement of Cordyceps.

 For detailed information, please link to "Cordyceps". (http://en.drmakise.com/cordyceps/)